core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The server may be replying to a request that was protected with an old Security Context.
 After completing the establishment of a new Security Context, the server MUST protect all the responses to that request with the Sender Context of the new Security Context.

-      For each ongoing Non-Notification Group Exchange, the server can help the client to synchronize, by including also the 'kid context' parameter in non-notification responses following a group rekeying, with value set to the ID Context (Gid) of the new Security Context.
+      For each ongoing long exchange, the server can help the client to synchronize, by including also the 'kid context' parameter in responses following a group rekeying, with value set to the ID Context (Gid) of the new Security Context.

       If there is a known upper limit to the duration of a group rekeying, the server SHOULD include the 'kid context' parameter during that time.
-Otherwise, the server SHOULD include it until the Max-Age has expired for the last non-notification response sent before the installation of the new Security Context.
+Otherwise, the server SHOULD include it until the Max-Age has expired for the last response sent before the installation of the new Security Context.

    * The server can obtain a new Sender ID from the Group Manager, when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
 In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in group mode, even when the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).

       That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in group mode, if it is replying to that client for the first time since the assignment of its new Sender ID.

 * In step 5, the countersignature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this document.
 In particular the payload of the Group OSCORE message includes also the encrypted countersignature (see {{compression}}).

-### Supporting Observe ### {#ssec-protect-response-observe}

-If Observe {{RFC7641}} is supported, the following holds when protecting notifications for an ongoing observation.

-* The server MUST use the stored value of the 'kid' parameter from the original Observe request (see {{ssec-verify-request-observe}}), as value for the 'request\_kid' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

-* The server MUST use the stored value of the 'kid context' parameter from the original Observe request (see {{ssec-verify-request-observe}}), as value for the 'request\_kid\_context' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).

-Furthermore, the server may have ongoing observations started by Observe requests protected with an old Security Context.
-After completing the establishment of a new Security Context, the server MUST protect the following notifications with the Sender Context of the new Security Context.

-For each ongoing observation, the server can help the client to synchronize, by including also the 'kid context' parameter in notifications following a group rekeying, with value set to the ID Context (Gid) of the new Security Context.

-If there is a known upper limit to the duration of a group rekeying, the server SHOULD include the 'kid context' parameter during that time.
-Otherwise, the server SHOULD include it until the Max-Age has expired for the last notification sent before the installation of the new Security Context.

 ## Verifying the Response ## {#ssec-verify-response}